 posPsy_wide.
 Given that this file was described as a transformed and corrected version of

-posPsy_wide to exercise our skills in EDA, but also to answer some interesting questions about this study.
+posPsy_wide to exercise our skills in EDA, but also to answer some interesting questions about the study by Woodworth et al. (2017):

 # Load packages: library(tidyverse) library(rmarkdown) library(knitr) library(here) library(ds4psy) # Load data: # 1.
 Participant data: posPsy_p_info <- ds4psy::posPsy_p_info # from the ds4psy package # posPsy_p_info <- readr::read_csv(file = "http://rpository.com/ds4psy/data/posPsy_participants.csv") # online # 2.
 Original DVs in long format: AHI_CESD <- ds4psy::posPsy_AHI_CESD # from the ds4psy package # AHI_CESD <- readr::read_csv(file = "http://rpository.com/ds4psy/data/posPsy_AHI_CESD.csv") # online # 4.
 Transformed and corrected version of all data (in wide format): posPsy_wide <- ds4psy::posPsy_wide # from the ds4psy package # posPsy_wide <- readr::read_csv(file = "http://rpository.com/ds4psy/data/posPsy_data_wide.csv") # online